Code-Institute-Submissions/facts4kids/README.md

 ### Known Issues
 - The Google Map is not loaded properly in browser.
 This is the issue that I could not fix.
 This happened when:
-    - 'google' undefined variables issue found in console,
+    - 'google' undefined variables issue found at console.
     - Restriction done at the credentials of Google Maps API.
 - The Email link will lead to a blank page to certain computer that do not have a proper Mail settings.